Louis Brandeis: Legacy

 Brandeis lived to see many of the ideas that he had championed become the law of the land.
 Wages and hours legislation was now accepted as constitutional, and the right of labor to organize was protected by law.
 His spirited, eloquent defense of free speech and the right of privacy have had a continuing, powerful influence upon the Supreme Court and, ultimately, upon the life of the entire nation.
 The Economist magazine has called him "A Robin Hood of the law," and former Secretary of State Dean Acheson, his early law clerk, was "impressed by a man whose personal code called for ... the zealous molding of the lives of the underprivileged so that paupers might achieve moral growth."

 Wayne McIntosh writes of him, "In our national juristic temple, some figures have been accorded near-Olympian reverence ... a part of that legal pantheon is Louis D. Brandeis – all the more so, perhaps because Brandeis was far more than a great justice.
 He was also a social reformer, legal innovator, labor champion, and Zionist leader ...
 And it was as a judge that his concepts of privacy and free speech ultimately, if posthumously, resulted in virtual legal sea changes that continue to resonate even today."
 Former Justice William O. Douglas wrote, "he helped America grow to greatness by the dedications of which he made his life."

 Michael Fatale, General Counsel for the Massachusetts Department of Revenue and Adjunct Professor of state taxation at both Boston College Law School and Boston University School of Law, writes in a Letter to the Editor in State Tax Notes that Justice Brandeis' contributions in the field of State Taxation are underappreciated.
 Justice Brandeis laid the foundation for the modern approach to state taxation of income in his opinion in the Underwood Typewriter case.
 That foundation, in turn, has had important application in the global taxation of income of multinationals.

+The World War II Liberty Ship SS Louis D. Brandeis was named in his honor.

 The U.S. Postal Service in September 2009 honored Brandeis by featuring his image on a new set of commemorative stamps along with U.S. Supreme Court associate justices Joseph Story, Felix Frankfurter and William J. Brennan Jr. In the Postal Service announcement about the stamp, he was credited with being "the associate justice most responsible for helping the Supreme Court shape the tools it needed to interpret the Constitution in light of the sociological and economic conditions of the 20th century."
 The Postal Service honored him with a stamp image in part because, their announcement states, he was "a progressive and champion of reform, [and] Brandeis devoted his life to social justice.
 He defended the right of every citizen to speak freely, and his groundbreaking conception of the right to privacy continues to impact legal thought today."

 Brandeis was a founding member of the Massachusetts Bar Association.

 Brandeis is a character in the play The Magnificent Yankee, about Oliver Wendell Holmes.
 In the 1950 movie he is played by Eduard Franz.